cybrxkhan/VIET-Events-Reborn/README.md

 ## Features

 - Lots of new flavor events and event chains, ranging from small talk with courtiers and eating local cuisine to epic tales about love, philosophy, and the human condition.
-- Game rules to disable sillier events for those who don't like them, with three levels to choose from: Balanced (Default), Serious (Restricted), and Silly (Full).
+- Game rules to disable sillier events for those who don't like them, with three levels to choose from: Balanced (Default), Serious (Restricted), and All Events (Full)
-- New artifacts to collect and nicknames to acquire from these events.
+- New artifacts to collect and nicknames to acquire from these events
-- Plenty of new event pictures, including cultural and religious variants of vanilla event pictures!
+- Plenty of new event pictures, including cultural and religious variants of vanilla event pictures
+- Performance tweaks and miscellaneous improvements over the old VIET Events (many courtesy of the WTWSMS, LI, and Hide Your Jewelry mod teams)
+- Compatibility with almost everything since it doesn’t touch any vanilla files
+- NOT ACHIEVEMENT COMPATIBLE!

 ## Manual Installation Steps